-Private counselling appointments for individuals are available from our offices throughout the Perth metro area.
+Private counselling appointments for individuals are available from our offices throughout the Perth metro area and WA.

 Counselling is confidential and non-judgmental.

 Perth Counselling Services provides counselling services for men, woman and couples in Perth.
 We offer individual counselling sessions, couple counselling, family counselling, and online counselling.